 We opted to get over to the hospital with the hopes that we could just have a quick diagnosis and be back on our way to our cruise.
 My husband really looked pathetic and the ambulance was called to transport us to the hospital.
 [They recommended an ambulance since a.)Dave was pathetic, and b.) the hospital would process him quicker since ambulance patients are given priority.)
 This involved the sheriff and fire department too as they are the first responders to a medical emergency.
-Thankfully my mom had Blake, my son, but none of the phones were working in this metal can and I couldn’t find them at first.
-But, ultimately, prior to the ambulance arriving, after I had gone to get our passports, per the ship’s request, leave Blake’s passport and some other things he’d need, plus grabbed water and stuff, I randomly found my mom in front of an elevator.
+Thankfully my mom had my son, but none of the phones were working in this metal can and I couldn’t find them at first.
+But, ultimately, prior to the ambulance arriving, after I had gone to get our passports, per the ship’s request, leave my son’s passport and some other things he’d need, plus grabbed water and stuff, I randomly found my mom in front of an elevator.
 (This was a thank you God moment as I had no idea where they were and I was impatient waiting on an elevator so I decided to just run up the stairs and figure it out from there.
 But I had made it up one or 2 flights and I heard them talking while they were waiting on an elevator.)
-I was able to bring Blake down to see Dave really quick before the ambulance arrived.
-We wouldn’t let Blake see the stretcher.
-After a couple of adorable moments with my son trying to make my husband feel better, we heard medical personnel had arrived so we rushed Blake off, and off to the hospital we went by ambulance.
+I was able to bring my son down to see Dave really quick before the ambulance arrived.
+We wouldn’t let him see the stretcher.
+After a couple of adorable moments with my son trying to make my husband feel better, we heard medical personnel had arrived so Grandma rushed my kiddo off, and off to the hospital we went by ambulance.
 We were on our way at 1:53 (per my text messages to Dave’s family.)
 The hospital was like 20 minutes away or so.
 Oh and of course it was raining this whole time.
 (Making everything slower.)

 We had 2 hours, essentially, to get back to the ship before the 4 pm last call.
 (We learned later that we could have easily had until 4:30 p.m.)
 Everyone thought it was impossible.
 At the hospital we were separated for awhile while they checked Dave in & determined he was stable.
 I used this time to confirm that I had trip insurance, oh thank God.
 (Because of course the policy I could find in my email was expired.
 I’m the one that buys it (we buy an annual policy) and it’s possible that I was busy with life and missed the purchase.
 But thankfully it existed.)